East Dallas: Neighborhoods

 Due to East Dallas stretching across a large section of the city, the locations of neighborhoods are generally categorized into smaller sub-areas.
 The neighborhoods in the following sub-areas are considered part of East Dallas:

-Greater Lakewood/M-Streets area
+Greater M-Streets/Greenville area

-Often, neighborhoods in East Dallas located west of White Rock Lake are generally grouped under the heading of the Lakewood or the M-Streets area.
+West of White Rock Lake and north of Old East Dallas, neighborhoods are generally grouped under the heading of the Lakewood or the M-Streets/Greenville areas.
 Lakewood and Greenland Hills (also known as the M-Streets) are themselves neighborhoods of their own; however due to their prominence, the surrounding neighborhoods are generalized as belonging to one of the neighborhoods.
-Skillman Street is often used as a dividing line between the Greater M-Street and Greater Lakewood areas, as the road is also the dividing line for the 75206 and 75214 zip codes.
+Skillman Street is often used as a dividing line between the two areas, as the road is also the dividing line for the 75206 and 75214 zip codes.